Learn about inventory management, why it’s important, and the different careers in this field.

 Forecast sales trends

-The main challenges in inventory management is keeping too much inventory that the company is unable to sell, lacking the inventory to fulfill orders that come in, and not tracking inventory correctly.
-Here are some other challenges:
+The main challenges in inventory management are keeping too much inventory that the company cannot sell, lacking the inventory to fulfill orders that come in, and not tracking inventory correctly.
+Other challenges include:

 Poor or outdated processes and inventory management systems

-Changes in customer demand as needs and desire change
+Changes in customer demand as needs and desires change

 Difficulty navigating a warehouse to locate specific products

 Raw goods: Raw goods are materials used in the manufacturing of products.
-Usually, they appear in the early phases of production.
-Raw materials can include metal, plastic, fabric, or wood that are used to create finished goods.
+They usually appear in the early phases of production.
+Raw materials can include metal, plastic, fabric, or wood used to create finished goods.
 They may come from one or more suppliers.

-Work-in-progress (WIP): WIP is a partially finished product that is waiting to be completed.
-WIPs take account of production costs such as labor, raw materials, and equipment, which are then later attributed to cost of goods.
+Work-in-progress (WIP): A WIP is a partially finished product that is waiting to be completed.
+WIPs account for production costs such as labor, raw materials, and equipment, which are later attributed to the cost of goods.

-Finished goods: Finished goods are products that are available in stock for customers to buy.
-When a WIP is complete, it becomes part of finished goods inventory.
+Finished goods: Finished goods are available in stock for customers to buy.
+When a WIP is complete, it becomes part of the finished goods inventory.

-Maintenance, repair, and operations goods (MRO): MRO are materials and equipment that are used in production but do not count as part of the final product.
-This may include personal protective equipment, office and cleaning supplies, and more.
+Maintenance, repair, and operations goods (MRO): MRO are materials and equipment used in production but not count as part of the final product.
+These may include personal protective equipment, office and cleaning supplies, and more.

-Less common types of inventory might include safety stock, packing materials, cycle inventory, service inventory, transit, theoretical, excess and maintenance, and decoupling inventory.
-Every company has different ways of categorizing its inventory.
+Less common types of inventory might include safety stock, packing materials, cycle inventory, service inventory, transit inventory, theoretical, excess and maintenance inventory, and decoupling inventory.
+Every company categorizes its inventory differently.

 Inventory is often called stock in retail businesses such as supermarkets, pharmacies, and clothing stores.
 In other industries, inventory refers to raw materials, sales goods in storage, and components used in production.
 Some say "stock" is more commonly used in the UK.
 Despite the difference, the two terms are often interchangeable.